jverzani/DThree.jl/README.md

 ```

 Okay, you might guess the style.
 This just pieces together a string of `JavaScript` that will get inserted into a web page.
-The `render` method creates the code.

 The implementation is pretty stupid, it just makes fields named after the main methods and creates a function when the object is instantiated.
 The functions return a `D3` instance so they can be chained, as above.